infinitydaemon/OpSec-Kernel/Documentation/filesystems/proc.rst

 These files provide a method to access a task's comm value.
 It also allows for a task to set its own or one of its thread siblings comm value.
-The comm value is limited in size compared to the cmdline value, so writing anything longer then the kernel's TASK_COMM_LEN (currently 16 chars, including the NUL terminator) will result in a truncated comm value.
+The comm value is limited in size compared to the cmdline value, so writing anything longer then the kernel's TASK_COMM_LEN (currently 16 chars) will result in a truncated comm value.

 3.7	/proc/<pid>/task/<tid>/children - Information about task children